pranav98711/Fingerprint-Clustering-Algorithm---OpenRefine/README.md

-### Understanding Fingerprint Clustering in OpenRefine
+# Data Cleaning and Deduplication with Python - Fingerprint Clustering in OpenRefine

-When I first learned about Google/OpenRefine, I was fascinated by its ability to clean and organize messy data.
-One of the most interesting features I came across was clustering algorithms, especially the fingerprint method.
+If you work with data—whether as a data scientist, analyst, engineer, or just in your daily tasks—you’ve probably realized that data cleaning and preprocessing are essential for accurate analysis.
+Last week, during my Information Visualization course, I learned a new way to clean messy data.
+I got to know about OpenRefine (by Google), a tool that helps fix and organize data easily.
+One of its most interesting features is its clustering methods, especially the fingerprint algorithm.
+The tool is required to use the algorithm, but I wanted to make it more accessible.
+So, I converted the Java code to Python for easier use in my daily tasks.

 ### What is Fingerprint Clustering?
 Imagine you have a dataset with many variations of the same name due to typos, extra spaces, or different formats.
 The fingerprint algorithm helps identify and group these similar values by converting them into a standardized key.

-Official Link of OpenRefine -> https://openrefine.org/docs/technical-reference/clustering-in-depth

 ### How Does It Work?
 The fingerprint algorithm transforms each value into a simplified version by following these steps: